couchbasedeps/SQLiteCpp/sqlite3/README.md

 sqlite3
 -------

+### This is a one-off build of SQLite, not a release!!!

-"sqlite3.c" and "sqlite3.h" files from sqlite-amalgamation-3250200.zip (SQLite 3.25.2 2018-09-25)
+"sqlite3.c" and "sqlite3.h" files from sqlite-snapshot-202005081822.
+Version identifier is "3.32.0".

-Those files are provided for easy setup and compatibility under Windows/Linux/MacOS.
-They are used by default by the CMake build.

-Use -DSQLITECPP_INTERNAL_SQLITE=OFF to link against the Linux "libsqlite3-dev" package instead.
+This build adds some extra-careful sanity checks around index updates, to hopefully detect index corruption earlier.

 ### License: